thosgood/this-weeks-finds/markdown/201-250/week202.md

     1 + 1 + 2 + 5 + 14 + 42 + ... = (1 - sqrt(-3))/2

-but Lawvere noticed that there\'s a kind of strange sense to it.
+but Lawvere noticed that there's a kind of strange sense to it.

-The trick is to work not with generating function \|T\| but with the structure type T itself.
-Since \|T\|(1) is equal to the *number* of planar binary trees, T(1) should be naturally isomorphic to the *set* of planar binary trees.
-And it is - it\'s obvious, once you think about what it really means.
+The trick is to work not with generating function |T| but with the structure type T itself.
+Since |T|(1) is equal to the *number* of planar binary trees, T(1) should be naturally isomorphic to the *set* of planar binary trees.
+And it is - it's obvious, once you think about what it really means.

 The number of binary planar trees is not very interesting, but the set